aaronkelton/orm-updating-records-cb-000/README.md

 3. Build a method that can *either* find and update *or* create a database record.

 ## Updating Records
 It's hard to imagine a database that would stay totally static and never change.
-For example, a customer who uses your online market place updates their billing information or makes a new purchase.
+For example, a customer who uses your online marketplace updates their billing information or makes a new purchase.
 A user of your social networking site "friends" another user, creating a new association between them.
 A hospital updates the medical history of one of its patients.
 In each of these example apps that uses a database, we need to be able to update, or change, the records that are stored in that database.

 What do we need to do in order to successfully update a record?
 First, we need to find the appropriate record.
 Then, we make some changes to it, and finally, save it once again.